Construction Skills Network forecasts 2018-2022 - East Midlands

-In the East Midlands, construction output is expected to stagnate between 2017 and 2021, with no growth forecast.
-Employment in the East Midlands is expected to decline by 0.3% a year in the five years to 2021, compared with growth of 0.6% at the UK level.
+In the East Midlands, construction output is expected to stagnate between 2018 and 2022, with a very small average annual growth of 0.5% forecast.
+Employment in the East Midlands is expected to decline by 0.2% a year in the five years to 2022, compared with annual average increases of 0.5% at the UK level.

 What does this mean for construction jobs?